 "Hey, Marina!
 Got any plans for the holidays?"

 "Hmm?"
 Marina looked up from the memo pad on her desk.
-Seeing her coworker standing by her desk, she quickly paused her Squid Sister's CD and pulled the headphones off her ears.
+Seeing her coworker standing in the doorway, she quickly paused her Squid Sister's CD and pulled the headphones off her ears.

 "Plans for the holidays?"
 Her coworker, Sven, asked again.
 He was a shorter, bookish octoling in his 50s.
-His desk was a behind hers, so they'd become rather friendly in the past few weeks.
-He handles warehouse shipment coordination or something along those lines.
+His desk was across the room from hers, so they'd become rather friendly in the past few weeks.
+He handled warehouse shipment coordination or something along those lines, the specifics she still wasn't particularly sure on yet.

-Marina liked him, in no small part because he spoke fluent octarian, but also because he was a generally kind and helpful person.
-She'd never have figured out the extensively drawn out and bloated computer systems in place otherwise.
+Marina liked him well enough, in no small part because he spoke fluent octarian, but also because he was a generally kind and helpful person.
+Without his help, she'd have never figured out the excessively inefficient and bloated computer systems she had to work with.

 "Plans?
 Um... no?
 I didn't even know there was a holiday coming up."

 "We didn't, really, um, celebrate things back where I was from."
-Marina averted her eyes, her interest suddenly on her own stack of papers on the desk beside her CD player.
+Marina averted her eyes, her interest suddenly drawn to her own stack of papers on the desk beside her CD player.

-"Wait," Marina's gaze snapped back up.
+Thank the stars, if he started ranting I could leave the room and he'd keep going.
+"Wait," Marina's gaze snapped back up as she processed his words.
 "Is that what all the decorations in the city are about?"

 "Yes, exactly!
 Everyone's getting in the Squidmas spirit!"

 "Right, the Squidmas spirit."
-She paused for a few moments, letting the words hang in the air.
+She paused for a few moments, letting the thought hang in the air.
 "What exactly is the Squidmas spirit?"

 "Ok... so you just give gifts?"

-It was a lot to take in.
-"Wow, that's a lot."
+"Wow, that's... a lot."
 Marina took a moment to weigh the onslaught she'd been given.
 "So it's a morale boosting community event then, that makes sense!"

 Sven gave her an odd look.
-"You're a rather pragmatic girl, Marina, but that's not incorrect."
+"You're a rather pragmatic girl, Marina, but that's not eh, wrong."

 "Is its observation mandatory?"